 • Worked around, and integrated my designs into an existing front-end system.

-• Collaborated with a small team of some of the most prominent designers who are currently ‘redesigning/redefining Microsoft’ as a whole.
+• Collaborated with a small team of some of the most prominent designers who were ‘redesigning/redefining Microsoft’ as a whole.

 The idea was very simple: make experience more valuable, by making it more useful.